EnebeliEmmanuel/Rest-Api/README.md

-# Frontend Mentor - Time tracking dashboard
+# Frontend Mentor - rest-countries-api-with-color-theme-switcher

 The project was based on the challenge provided by [Frontend Mentor](https://www.frontendmentor.io).

-This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
+This is a solution to the [rest-countries-api-with-color-theme-switcher](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).

 ## The design provided